GraniteWMS/GraniteDocs/docs/utility-api/email-service.md

 The Gmail Authenticator connects to the Gmail API using the Client ID and Client secret from System Settings, and fetches tokens that allow the Utility API to connect to the Gmail API.
 This is a once off set up, once you have authenticated, the Utility API will be able to send email via Gmail.

+1. Open a browser window that is either signed in with the Gmail account you are planning to use, or not signed in to any Gmail account.
+The Guest mode in Chrome works well for this.

-1. Browse to the folder where you have installed the UtilityAPI, and into the `GmailAuthenticator` folder.
+2. Browse to the folder where you have installed the UtilityAPI, and into the `GmailAuthenticator` folder.
 Run the `Granite.Email.GmailAuthenticator.exe`.

     !!! note
         Granite.Email.GmailAuthenticator.exe uses the UtilityApi's appSettings.json file.
         Make sure that it is configured before trying to authenticate the Gmail account.

-2. A browser window will open asking you to log in to authorize the Utility API.
+3. A new browser tab will open asking you to log in to authorize the Utility API.
 Log in with the Gmail account that you are going to use to send emails.
 Log in with the **normal username and password** - NOT the Client ID and Client secret

-Now that the Utility API is authorized to use the Gmail account, you will be able to send email via the UtilityAPI.
+After signing in via the browser, Gmail Authenticator will place the received token file into the `...\GraniteUtilityAPI\GmailTokens` folder

 ## Email Templates